Arithmetic finiteness of very irregular varieties

 \subsection{Full subgroups}

-Let $V$ be a finite dimensional $ k$-vector space and $G\subset \GL(V)$ a reductive subgroup.
-Any point $x\in \cB(G, k)$ defines a filtration on $V$ indexed by rational numbers; we denote the filtration steps by $V_x^\alpha$ for $\alpha \in \bbQ$ and the associated graded by
+Let~$V$ be a finite dimensional~$k$-vector space and~$G\subset \GL(V)$ a reductive subgroup.
+Any point~$x\in \cB(G, k)$ defines a filtration on~$V$ indexed by rational numbers; we denote the filtration steps by~$V_x^\alpha$ for~$\alpha \in \bbQ$ and the associated graded by

-By construction the filtration is preserved by the stabilizer $Q_x \subset G$ of $x$.
-Recall that this stabilizer may be disconnected; its connected component is the parabolic subgroup $Q_x^\circ = Q_x\cap G^\circ$ of~$G^\circ$~\cite[prop.
+By construction the filtration is preserved by the stabilizer~$Q_x \subset G$ of~$x$.
+Recall that this stabilizer may be disconnected; its identity component is the parabolic subgroup~$Q_x^\circ = Q_x\cap G^\circ$ of~$G^\circ$~\cite[prop.
 5.2]{MartinReductiveSubgroups}.
-Let $\rad Q_x$ be the unipotent radical of this connected component; the associated Levi quotient $Q_x^\ss = Q_x/\rad Q_x$ faithfully acts on $\gr V_x$ in a way preserving each graded piece, i.e.~we have a natural embedding
+Let~$\rad Q_x$ be the unipotent radical of this identity component; the associated Levi quotient~$Q_x^\ss = Q_x/\rad Q_x$ faithfully acts on~$\gr V_x$ in a way preserving each graded piece, i.e.~we have a natural embedding